Insertional Achilles Tendonitis

 Diagnosing Insertional Achilles Tendonitis

-A clinical diagnosis usually begins with a detailed physical exam and review of your activity history for the diagnosis of insertional Achilles tendonitis.
+A clinical diagnosis usually begins with a detailed physical exam and review of your activity history for insertional Achilles tendonitis.
 Your physiotherapist will assess the range of motion in your feet and ankles, calf strength, gait, and postural alignment, with a particular focus on the Achilles tendon insertion.
-Imaging studies such as an ultrasound can help visualize tendon thickening or degeneration, while an MRI may be recommended if symptoms are atypical or persistent.
+Imaging studies, such as an ultrasound, can help visualize tendon thickening or degeneration, while an MRI may be recommended if symptoms are atypical or persistent.

 Understanding the root cause of the condition, whether it’s biomechanical, degenerative or related to load management, is crucial for prescribing the proper treatment for insertional Achilles tendonitis.